microsoft/qsharp/katas/content/nonlocal_games/index.md

 - Allocate two qubits and prepare a Bell state on them.
 - Send one of the qubits to Alice and another to Bob (this step is "virtual", not directly reflected in Q# code, other than making sure that Alice and Bob each act on their qubit only).
 - Have Alice and Bob perform their measurements on their respective qubits using `AliceQuantum` and `BobQuantum` operations.
-- Release(reset) used qubits
+- Reset used qubits to $ket{0}$ before they are released.
 - Return their measurement results.

 In the example below you can compare classical and quantum results: first boolean value indicates win for classical Alice and Bob, second boolean is win for quantum Alice and Bob.

 You may play with the code and check if there is a difference in results when
-1. referee picks non-random bits
+1. The referee picks non-random bits.
+How can the referee minimize Alice and Bob's win probability?
-2. Bob's qubit is measured first
+2. Bob's qubit is measured first.
-3. Alice and Bob get not entangled qubit pair
+3. Alice and Bob get unentangled qubit pair.

 @[example]({"id": "nonlocal_games__chsh_e2edemo", "codePath": "./examples/CHSHGameDemo.qs"})